The-Microservice-Dungeon/docs/docs/quickGuide/howToBuildAPlayer.md

     }

-With that you schould again have recived an `trasactionId`, that will help you to identify the succes or failure of your command.
+With that you should again have received an `trasactionId`, that will help you to identify the success or failure of your command.

 ## 5. Playing and Winning